 As you drive, you’ll often see ditches on both sides where soil and rock were excavated to make the railroad bed in the 1940s.
 Watch these ditches for old railroad ties, wading birds and swamp lilies.

 Culverts under the Drive allow water to flow freely.
-Watch for sloughs (wider water channels) which provide interesting windows into the Strand.
+Watch for sloughs (wider water channels) which provide interesting windows into the Preserve.
 Along the way you will see numerous ferns and epiphytes, particularly bromeliads.

 Or Leave the Driving to Us